ryanbcommits/shopping-list-app/README.md

 - Experimented with flexbox containers for layout improvements - discovered conflicts with existing app layout
 - TODO: Investigate CSS Grid as alternative to flexbox, or consider modular CSS approach before adding Bootstrap

+**11/15/25**
+- Successfully implemented edit functionality for shopping list items
+- Created toggle system using `data-edit-mode` attribute to track editing state
+- Implemented show/hide coordination between text display and input field
+- Edit button dynamically changes to "Save" when entering edit mode
+- Added Cancel button that appears only during editing
+- Learned that `getAttribute()` returns strings, requiring strict equality (`===`) for comparisons
+- Discovered how to manipulate element visibility using `style.display` property
+- Built edit mode toggle using conditional logic (if/else) based on current state
+- Understood the importance of breaking down complex features into smaller, manageable pieces
+- TODO: Complete save functionality to persist edited items to Firestore

 ## Challenges Overcome